jupyter/governance/software_steering_council.md

 The SSC and BoD share the responsibility for:

-- Updates or amendments to the [Jupyter Code of Conduct](https://jupyter.org/governance/conduct/code_of_conduct.html).
 - Changing the Jupyter Governance model.
 - Creation of new Jupyter Subprojects.
 - Removal of Subprojects from Jupyter.